This post may contain affiliate links. You can read my full disclosure here.

 EveryDollar is my absolute favorite place to keep my budget.
 It’s very easy to use and lays out my budget very clearly for me.

 It is also very easy to record transactions and it keeps track of how much money there is left to spend for the month in each budget category.
-It does have a paid version, which links it to a bank account, but I haven’t found a need to do that.
+It does have a paid version, which links it to a bank account, but I haven’t found a need to use that.

 EveryDollar can be used on the phone or desktop – and I use both often.
 The phone is great when I’m out and about and want to record a purchase right away.
 I like to use it on the desktop, however, when I’m creating my budget.